-During 2018, our system was in compliance with applicable State drinking water operating, monitoring and reporting requirements.
-However, we did miss one sample due to a scheduling error.
-This oversite has been corrected.
+During 2022, our system was in compliance with applicable State drinking water operating, monitoring and reporting requirements.

 DO I NEED TO TAKE SPECIAL PRECAUTIONS?

 Some people may be more vulnerable to disease causing microorganisms or pathogens in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice from their health care provider about their drinking water.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium, Giardia and other microbial pathogens are available from the Safe Drinking Water Hotline (800-426-4791).